gazebosim/gz-sim/tutorials/rotation_example.md

 \page rotation_example Rotation example

-This example explains how to use quaternions, euler angles and convert between them.
+This example explains how to use quaternions and euler angles, and how to convert between them.

 ## Compiling and running the code

-To compile the code, go to `ign-math/examples` and use `cmake` to compile the code:
+Go to `ign-math/examples` and use `cmake` to compile the code:

 ```{.sh}
 cd ign-math/examples